x

 More () »

-ATLANTA — State legislators from Rockdale and DeKalb counties will hold a public meeting Tuesday on the chemical plume continuing to emanate from the BioLab site in Conyers.
+ATLANTA — State legislators from Rockdale and DeKalb counties held a public meeting Tuesday on the chemical plume continuing to emanate from the BioLab site in Conyers.

 RELATED: Company at center of chemical plume disaster invited to multiple news conferences but was a no show at all of them, officials say

-According to a notice for the meeting, both Georgia House and Senate members from Rockdale and DeKalb, as well as members of the House Minority Caucus, will be present to "hear from citizens, business owners and others impacted by the BioLab chemical fire."
+Both Georgia House and Senate members from Rockdale and DeKalb, as well as members of the House Minority Caucus, were present to discuss the chemical fire at BioLab and the problems caused by the plume that continues to rise from the facility.

 The fire was put out on Sunday, September 29, the same day it ignited, but the chemical reaction between sprinkler system water and what officials have described as pool shock - a pool and spa chlorination product - has continued to send the plume into the air.